ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-16-win_sched_tasks.md

     PS > move .\mytask.exe .\Pictures\

 now to get our code to execute we must wait for the next scheduled execution of the task

+### TODO: need to write a script to parse the output of the tasks output to be more useful

+### NOTE: can try filtering for dirs with perms like C:\Users etc